Alexander True: Seattle Kraken organization

 True playing with the Coachella Valley Firebirds in 2023.

 After being left unprotected by the Sharks, True was drafted by the Seattle Kraken in the 2021 NHL Expansion Draft.
 Following the draft, True signed a one-year, two-way contract with the Kraken worth an average annual value of $750,000.
 It was later revealed that he would wear jersey number 11 when playing with the Kraken.
 After participating in the preseason with the Kraken, True was reassigned to their AHL affiliate, the Charlotte Checkers, to start the 2021–22 season.
 He was recalled for a short stint in early October as a potential replacement for Jared McCann and Joonas Donskoi in case they were unable to clear the league's COVID-19 protocols.
 After tallying 18 points in 22 games with the Checkers, True was recalled to the NHL level on 11 December as a potential temporary replacement for Yanni Gourde or Riley Sheahan.
 He made his regular season debut for the Kraken the following night against the Columbus Blue Jackets.
 True appeared in eight games for the Kraken during the callup before being reassigned to the AHL on 21 January 2022.
 Although he had missed nearly a month, True returned to the Checkers as their fourth most prolific scorer.
 By the start of March, True improved to 11 goals and 18 assists for 29 points through 39 games.
 In the final seven games of the season, True scored five goals to finish with the team lead in scoring with 18 goals and 24 assists.
 His efforts helped the Checkers become the first team in the Eastern Conference to clinch a playoff spot.
 As a result of their first place spot, the Checkers earned a bye which advanced them to the second round of a 2022 Calder Cup playoffs.
 In Game 1 of their second round series against the Bridgeport Islanders, True scored twice to give the Checkers the series lead.
 He finished the series with two goals and two assists as the Checkers advanced to the third round.
 In the Eastern Conference Division Finals, True and the Checkers were swept in three games by the Springfield Thunderbirds.
 He finished the postseason notching three goals and four assists in seven games.

 On 12 July 2022, True signed a two-way, one-year contract extension with the Kraken worth an average annual value of $750,000.
+He then spent the entire 2022-23 season with the team's new AHL affiliate, the Coachella Valley Firebirds.